 This transition is something which is visible in the data.
 If you look at the chart above, you will find colors which see green values in the “Year over Year” section, reflecting a consistent upward trend in popularity.
 I’ve highlighted a few of those colors which have gained popularity in recent years which you might want to acquire in LUGBULK to make your creations stand out!

 Colors which have gained popularity:

-- 107Bright Bluish GreenDark Turquoise / Teal – Now in 20th place (out of 42 solid colors), this color has risen 10 spots in the ranking in the last two years alone.
-It’s now available in 45/66 parts in my analysis.
+- 107Bright Bluish GreenDark Turquoise / Teal – Now in 20th place (out of 42 solid colors), this color has risen 10 spots in the ranking in the last three years alone.
+It’s now available in 47/66 parts in my analysis.

-- 226Cool YellowBright Light Yellow – In 27th place, thanks in no small thanks to the Fiat 500, this relatively obscure color has risen 10 spots in the ranking in 5 years.
+- 226Cool YellowBright Light Yellow – In 29th place, thanks in no small thanks to the Fiat 500, this relatively obscure color has risen 8 spots in the ranking in 5 years.
 You will find it in 39/66 parts (although it did go down two spots in the 2023 analysis).

-- 368Vibrant YellowNeon Yellow – Even though it’s only found in a few brand new 2022 sets, you can already find this color in 17/66 parts.
-(That’s enough to beat the two rarest colors: 326Spring Yellowish GreenYellowish Green and 18NougatFlesh.)
+- 368Vibrant YellowNeon Yellow – Even though it was just introduced in 2022, you can already find this color in 20/66 parts.
+(I’t already more common than 326Spring Yellowish GreenYellowish Green.)